MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/admin/email/convert-user-mailbox-to-shared-mailbox.md

 1. [Restaure a conta do usuário](../add-users/restore-user.md).

-2. Certifique-se de que uma licença do Office 365 está atribuída a ele.
+2. Verifique se uma licença da Microsoft 365 está atribuída a ele.

 3. Redefinir a senha do usuário.